Nathaniel-Roberts/Nathaniel-Roberts.github.io/content/posts/ransomware-payments.md

-authors = ["Nathaniel Roberts"] title = "Navigating the Ransomware Dilemma: Should Organisations Pay or Not Pay?" date = "2024-07-03" description = "Exploring the critical debate on whether organisations should pay ransoms to recover their data amidst rising ransomware attacks, highlighting the key arguments and strategic considerations."
+authors = ["Nathaniel Roberts"] title = "Navigating the Ransomware Dilemma: Should Organisations Pay or Not Pay?" date = "2024-07-03" description = """
+Exploring the critical debate on whether organisations should pay ransoms to recover their data amidst rising ransomware attacks, highlighting the key arguments and strategic considerations.
+"""
 +++